thujone/stupid-hard-trivia/README.md

-# stupid-hard-trivia
+# Stupid-Hard Seinfeld Trivia
-Stupid-hard Seinfeld trivia game, built using Next.js, json-server, React Hooks, Node, Mongo, and Apollo
+A stupid-hard Seinfeld trivia game, with Easy, Intermediate, and Stupid-Hard modes; timer bonus; 6 options per question, and leaderboards.
+400 questions in all.
+Save-able and resumable.
+Share scores on Facebook and Twitter.
+Built using Next.js, json-server, React Hooks, Node, Mongo, and Apollo.

 ## Mocks